Post

 • ❌ Network requests UrlFetchApp do not support setting User-Agent.

-• ❌ Web App doGet / doPost do not support obtaining header information.
+• ❌ Web App doGet / doPost do not support retrieving header information.

-• Does not support simultaneous development by multiple people.
+• Does not support simultaneous development by multiple users.
 However, this has little impact on the Web App; at most, you may have to wait a few extra seconds to enter the webpage.

-The above are the pros and cons of GAS itself, which have little impact on building the packaging tool web.
-Choosing this solution compared to the Slack solution is faster, lighter, and easier to hand over.
-The downside is that the team needs to know where the tool’s URL is and how to use it, and due to the limited functionality of the GAS library (e.g., no built-in encryption algorithm library), it can only serve as a pure relay platform, such as for submission, which can only forward submission requests to GitHub Actions.
+The above are the pros and cons of GAS itself, which have little impact on creating the packaging tool web.
+Choosing this solution compared to the Slack option is faster, lighter, and easier to hand over.
+The downside is that the team needs to be aware of where the tool’s URL is and how to use it, and due to the limited functionality of GAS libraries (e.g., no built-in encryption algorithm library), it can essentially only serve as a pure relay platform, such as for submission, which can only forward submission requests to GitHub Actions.

 Additionally, it is only suitable for teams in a Google Workspace environment; balancing resources and needs, we chose Google Apps Script — Web App to implement the packaging tool platform.